OliverHennhoefer/awesome-ts-anomaly-detection-datasets/README.md

 It simulates a complex chemical production process with multiple operating conditions and potential faults, providing time-series data that includes normal operations as well as various types of faults or anomalies.
 The dataset is widely used to evaluate the performance of anomaly detection methods in identifying and diagnosing these faults in a realistic industrial environment.

 _Detailed information available [here](https://keepfloyding.github.io/posts/Ten-East-Proc-Intro/).
-The Python package [PyTEP](https://github.com/ccreinartz11/pytep) with customized simulation scenarios and setups._
+The Python package [PyTEP](https://github.com/ccreinartz11/pytep) allows for customized simulation scenarios and setups._

 ### [Server Machine Dataset](https://github.com/NetManAIOps/OmniAnomaly) (SMD)